limbosworld/NMS-Saves/README.md

 # The Purge 15 of 16

-A save game file for creative mode players who want to skip most of the quests and get straight to exploring or building.
+A save game file for creative mode players who want to skip most of the main quests which have been around (unchanged) for years and get straight to exploring, building and/or trying out newer things like A Trace of Metal and Under A Rebel Star.

 ## Description

 If you are a long-time player and chronic restarter (like me), this will help you each time you want to start a new save.
 When you load the game, you will be about 5 minutes away from choosing a new galaxy.

-## Getting Started
+## Below is a list of quests or missions and their status in this save file.

 ### Primary missions